cyrildiagne/devart-template/project_summary.md

 - The immediate next step would be to finish the existing scenes, adding more interactions, items and bring in new scenes in order to reach ~20 scenes.
 ![image](project_images/description/next.jpg)
 - Welcome a musician / sound designer in the team to work actively on the sound design of the piece.
 We expect to eventually adapt some aspect of the project to match the sound designer's work.
-- Explore the interaction possibilities offered by the live streaming, accessible anywhere from a simple web browser.
+- Explore the remote interaction possibilities offered by the live streaming, accessible anywhere from a simple web browser.
 Scalability of the concept, is what has prevented us from including it so far.

 ## Links to External Libraries

-** Skeleton Tracking : **
+**Skeleton Tracking :**

 - [OpenFrameworks](http://www.openframeworks.cc)
 - [OpenNI2 & NiTE2](http://www.openni.org)
 - [ofxNi2](https://github.com/satoruhiga/ofxNI2)
 - [ofxLibWebsocket](https://github.com/labatrockwell/ofxLibwebsockets)

-** Front-end : **
+**Front-end :**

 - [Google Chrome](www.google.com/chrome)
 - [Coffeescript](http://coffeescript.org)